dl-thops/NeuralNet/README.md

 - Variable batch sizes ( Batch Gradient Descent )
 - Train - Cross Validation split
 - L2 Regularisation / Weight Decay

-## Project Report
-This repository is a part of our Course Assignment ([CS6910](http://www.cse.iitm.ac.in/~miteshk/#teaching) - Fundamentals of Deep Learning).

-We have trained deep neural networks using this NeuralNet module and summarised our findings in this [W&B Report](https://wandb.ai/fdl-thops/fdl-a1/reports/Assignment-1-Report--Vmlldzo1MTIwNzU)